bhark/sNEAT/README.md

 ## Results

-Naturally, results vary with each run.
-On average, it takes about 170 generations to solve [Lunar Lander](https://gymnasium.farama.org/environments/box2d/lunar_lander/).
-[Bipedal Walker](https://gymnasium.farama.org/environments/box2d/bipedal_walker/) takes about 800 generations.
-I've never been able to solve any of these environments with other open-source NEAT implementations.
+[Cart Pole](https://gymnasium.farama.org/environments/classic_control/cart_pole/) always solves in less than 10 generations.
+[Lunar Lander](https://gymnasium.farama.org/environments/box2d/lunar_lander/) consistently solves in under 100 generations.
+[Bipedal Walker](https://gymnasium.farama.org/environments/box2d/bipedal_walker/) takes about 500 generations.
+I've never been able to solve either of the last two environments with other open-source NEAT implementations, even though the original paper indicates that tasks like these should be possible to solve - and indeed they are.